 Regarding the review of the documents, the investigating attorneys should carefully consider how best to manage the volume and formatting of documents.
-Outside vendors are a useful resource for these matters, and consulting with them can often save time and money.
+Outside vendors are a useful resource for these matters, and consulting with them early can often save time and money.

 Where there is a large volume of documents to be searched, the key objective is to locate the responsive documents quickly and efficiently.
 Search terms should be broad enough to include responsive materials, but narrow enough not to bog down review teams with a large proportion of unnecessary documents.
 To the extent certain custodians or groups of documents are more likely to contain relevant content, their review should be prioritised.

 In recent years, great advances have been made in the use of predictive coding in e-discovery to more quickly identify relevant documents and reduce the number of non-responsive documents that need to be individually reviewed.
 In our experience, the judicious use of predictive coding technologies is increasingly acceptable to regulators and prosecutors in the right context, so long as the specific methodologies and rationale for using those tools are clearly discussed with the authorities at the outset.
 Even in cases where a full human review of a document population is contemplated or required, predictive coding can be a useful tool for internal investigators in locating the most relevant documents quickly, before the full review is complete.